Kamen Rider (also known as Kamen Rider: Skyrider and New Kamen Rider) is the sixth program in the Kamen Rider franchise, airing from 1979 to 1980.

 - Monster Sob Story: As a result of having the monster of the week turning against Neo Shocker.
 Notable ones include episode 4.

 - Next Tier Power-Up: Skyrider receives a harsh training from all seven previous Riders, gaining a power up and his more well known colors.

 - Nice Job Fixing It, Villain!: General Monster is activating the explosives planted within his body and charging towards our hero in a last-ditch effort to take Hiroshi with him.
 Then he gets blasted before he can make good on this by Admiral Majin, who had decided General Monster had failed once too often and it wasn't worth letting him live even until the end of one fight.
 If the Admiral had waited ten seconds longer, the world might be run by Shocker to this day.

 - One-Winged Angel: General Monster not only looks monstrous in his human form, he has a hidden form too.
 That gecko design on his eyepatch, there from the beginning, is there for a reason.

 - Phlebotinum Rebel: Not only the titular Kamen Rider and some of the past Riders, some of the weekly altered humans end up turning against Neo Shocker too.

 - Also there is Tonda Kondo, a hapless reporter whose only purpose is to get scared and faint when a Monster of the Week shows up.

-- Real Life Writes the Plot: Shido Keitaro suddenly was said to have left for the USA in episode 14 of the show due to his actor's health problems.
-His replacement was originally meant to be the old recurring character Tachibana Tobei, but his actor refused to return, so a new character called Genjiro Tani was created to take a role similar to Tachibana's.
+- Real Life Writes the Plot: Keitaro Shido suddenly was said to have left for the USA in episode 14 of the show due to his actor's health problems.
+His replacement was originally meant to be the old recurring character Tobei Tachibana, but his actor refused to return, so a new character called Genjiro Tani was created to take a role similar to Tachibana's.